swaroopg92/penpa-edit/README.md

 ### Clone
 * Opens the puzzle in new link in new tab.
 Its like making a copy/duplicate of the Puzzle.

+### Edit Background
+* User can set custom background to the puzzle.
+* Image URL: Provide source link of the image.
+* Customize various settings (X and Y position, Width and Height, Opacity (transperency), etc) to rightly fit the background image.

 ### I/O Sudoku
 * This function is to allow the flexibility of Importing and Exporting a Sudoku.
 It supports Import and Export to https://www.sudokuwiki.org/sudoku.htm solver.
 	* Import Sudoku